 “Oh… I thought we were friends.”

 Atticus tilted his head towards Alex, “Friends?
-No, you were just conversation.
-A conversation that made me have a moment of weakness that costed my life.”
+No, you were just having a conversation.
+A conversation that made me have a moment of weakness that cost my life.”

-Atticus laid down next to the fire closing his eyes.
+Atticus lay down next to the fire closing his eyes.

-“You take first watch, at least you can still use your eyes.”
+“You take the first watch; at least you can still use your eyes.”

-Atticus was greeted by a cold silence, his eyes opening slowly he noticed a dead fire and a gone Alex.
-Slapping at his arm he killed the small insects that now feasted on his blood.
+Atticus was greeted by a cold silence; his eyes opened slowly, and he noticed a dead fire and a gone Alex.
+Slapping at his arm, he killed the small insects that now feasted on his blood.

 “Oh shit, no. That means…”

-Atticus turned to see a hooded figure slowly wandering towards him, stabilising himself with a stick in hand.
+Atticus turned to see a hooded figure slowly wandering towards him, stabilizing himself with a stick in hand.

-Atticus shook his blood from his body as the thousands of cuts took their toll on his convulsing body.
-Ill’akese slowly walked over, he watched as the blood turned septic before he called his helpers over.
+Atticus shook the blood from his body as the thousands of cuts took their toll on his convulsing body.
+Ill’akese slowly walked over; he watched as the blood turned septic before he called his helpers over.
 Kids in plague masks robed much like Ill’akese ran over.
-Giggling they siphoned his blood with large needles that ran to small glass tanks on their backs.
-Gurgling Atticus spoke as he was being drained.
+Giggling, they siphoned his blood with large needles that ran to small glass tanks on their backs.
+Gurgling, Atticus spoke as he was being drained.